darkquasar/cybernethunter-armory/powershell/README.md

-# CybrHunter Armory - The Analyst Scrolls
+# CyberNetHunter Armory - The Security Analyst Magic Scrolls

 ## Purpose
-The Analyst Scrolls is a section that contains a wide range of wizardry from powershell scrolls to python incantations.
-They are here for the travellers and magiciands that know where to look and want to expand their tradecraft.
+The **CyberNetHunter Armory** is a section that contains a wide range of wizardry from powershell scrolls to python incantations.
+They are here for the travellers and magicians that know where to look and want to expand their tradecraft.

 # Magic Scrolls List